-The 6-year graduation rate for the Fall 2017 first-time, full-time undergraduate cohort increased slightly to 56.1 percent compared to 55.8 percent for the Fall 2016 cohort.
+The six-year graduation rate for the fall 2017 first-time, full-time undergraduate cohort increased slightly to 56.1 percent compared to 55.8 percent for the fall 2016 cohort.

-The 4-year graduation rate for the Fall 2019 cohort of full-time undergraduate transfer students remained steady at 64.2 percent which was the same as the rate for the Fall 2018 cohort.
+The four-year graduation rate for the fall 2019 cohort of full-time undergraduate transfer students remained steady at 64.2 percent which was the same as the rate for the fall 2018 cohort.

-The 5-year graduation rate for first-time, full-time Master's students in the Fall 2018 cohort was down slightly 84.5 percent compared to 85.6 percent for the Fall 2017 cohort.
+The five-year graduation rate for first-time, full-time master's students in the fall 2018 cohort was down slightly 84.5 percent compared to 85.6 percent for the fall 2017 cohort.

-The 5-year graduation rate for first-time, full-time professional students was 97.6 percent for the Fall 2018 cohort which is up slightly from the rate for the Fall 2017 cohort of 92.9 percent.
+The five-year graduation rate for first-time, full-time professional students was 97.6 percent for the fall 2018 cohort which is up slightly from the rate for the fall 2017 cohort of 92.9 percent.

-The 10-year graduation frate for first-time, full-time doctoral students was up to 76.1 percent for the Fall 2013 cohort compared to 52.4 percent for the Fall 2012 cohort.
+The 10-year graduation frate for first-time, full-time doctoral students was up to 76.1 percent for the fall 2013 cohort compared to 52.4 percent for the fall 2012 cohort.

-- Student retention rate and/or persistence rate in academic or support services department-identified retention programs compared to prior year (MODIFIED) [AVP for Academic Success/Deans/Vice President for Student Success] - The time-to-degree for all undergraduates (first-time undergraduates and new transfers) by comparison of cohort each year (NEW) [Institutional Research]
+Student retention rate and/or persistence rate in academic or support services department-identified retention programs compared to prior year (MODIFIED) [AVP for Academic Success/Deans]